mbrooker/mbrooker-blog/_posts/2012-11-13-increment.md

 ---
 layout: post
-title: Under the hood: Java's Atomic and volatile on x86
+title: Java's Atomic and volatile, under the hood on x86
 ---

 {{ page.title }}